 Enhance your law school experience by studying abroad!
 Take advantage of McGeorge’s unique summer program in Salzburg and study law in a city designated a UNESCO World Heritage Site.
 Gain international perspective and insight by taking special classes only available through this summer program.
 Use credits earned through a Summer Abroad practicum or internship towards your Advanced Lawyering Curriculum requirement.

 Salzburg, Austria has been the site of the McGeorge School of Law annual Summer Program on International Legal Studies since 1974.
 The three-week program in Salzburg offers international and comparative law courses in public and commercial law fields.
-Courses are taught by European and American faculty, including guest faculty, U.S. Supreme Court Justice Anthony Kennedy.
+Courses are taught by European and American faculty, including guest faculty, U.S. Supreme Court Associate Justice Anthony M. Kennedy (Ret.).

 Add a true international dimension to your JD program by participating in a Semester Abroad Exchange Program, spending a semester studying law at a university in another country.
 This program gives you an opportunity to get first-hand knowledge of another country’s legal system and culture.
 Gaining a global perspective is essential in today’s legal practice.

 McGeorge currently has exchange agreements with four different universities: